PII-Bench: Evaluating Query-Aware Privacy Protection Systems: Experiments

 \textbf{Prompt Baselines:} The assessment incorporated multiple prompting strategies for query-related PII detection. \textbf{Naive} inputs the user description and query. \textbf{Naive /w Choice} includes a list of candidate PII entities to constrain the selection space. \textbf{Self-CoT}~\citep{wei2022chain} incorporating step-by-step reasoning prompts. \textbf{Auto-CoT}~\cite{autocot}, which automates the generation of chain-of-thought demonstrations through three-shot setting. \textbf{Self-Consistency (SC)}~\cite{sc}, which synthesizes multiple reasoning paths to derive the final output. \textbf{Plan-and-Solve CoT (PS-CoT})~\cite{wang2023plan} develops a strategic plan before executing the solution process.
 Appendix~\ref{sec:prompt} provides details of each prompts.

 \textbf{Metrics:} The PII detection task evaluates model performance through two sets of metrics: \textbf{Strict-F1} measures the accuracy of subject identification, entity span detection, and PII type classification simultaneously. \textbf{Ent-F1} focuses on entity span detection independent of subject attribution and type classification.
 For query-related detection, model performance is measured through \textbf{Precision}, \textbf{Recall}, and \textbf{F1}.
 Considering the inherent variation in entity expressions and potential partial matches, \textbf{RougeL-F} is employed for both tasks to complement the exact matching metrics.
 Detailed computation procedures are provided in Appendix~\ref{sec:metrics}.
+All reported model performance metrics are mean scores over test sets (temperature=0, top\_k=1).